yesiknowjava/theodorecaputihugo/content/publications/2015-selling-prevention/index.md

 measure for effectiveness of in-school substance abuse prevention programs may expand the use and impact of substance abuse prevention.
-The field should extensively examine the current state of substance abuse prevention, through business tools such as the SWOT and Five Cï¿½s Analysis, before ultimately developing a strategy.
+The field should extensively examine the current state of substance abuse prevention, through business tools such as the SWOT and Five C’s Analysis, before ultimately developing a strategy.
 The prevention field can learn from business practices."
 summary: "Caputi, T. (2015).
-Selling prevention: Using a business framework to analyze the state of prevention and overcome obstacles to expanding substance abuse prevention.ï¿½The Journal of Global Drug Policy and Practice."
+Selling prevention: Using a business framework to analyze the state of prevention and overcome obstacles to expanding substance abuse prevention.
+The Journal of Global Drug Policy and Practice."
 tags:
 featured: false
 links: